 “That’s us, the geniuserators.”

 I feel I should go back to the other table so the adults can pick me over behind my back.
-I’ll get Jill to tell me what Mr. Antonio really thinks about me.
+I will have Jill to tell me what Mr. Antonio really thinks about me.
 And the pot is going round there.
 I hear Max’s bark of approval.
 After indulging, I forget about what anyone thinks of me.
 I make sure Jill is driven home by Hippie, not Michael’s dad.

 “Still protecting me, huh?”